ath0rus/Python-Tutorial/Chapter 1 - The Basics/Intro.md

 - How is it used
 - How do i write Python

 Throughout this Repo (short for Reposotiry) we will answer these questions and get you started on writting in python.
-Here is a very simple line of python code that i will show you later.
+Here is a very simple line of python code that i will explain to you later.
 ```python
 print('Hello')
 ```